 Then in 2010, Emma Donoghue made me rethink.
 She published Room and it had a five-year-old’s viewpoint.
 It did really well.
 It turned out adults wanted to read a novel with a young child’s point of view after all.
 I speeded up – a bit – and finished Not T.

-Honno Press, the second publisher I approached, accepted it in 2016.
-Caroline Oakley, who’d been Ian Rankin’s editor at Orion for many years, edited Not Thomas and was happy to keep the view point as I’d written it.
-It was published in July of this year.
+Honno Press accepted it in 2016.
+Caroline Oakley, who’d been Ian Rankin’s editor at Orion for many years, edited Not Thomas and was happy to keep the viewpoint as I’d written it.
+It was published in July 2017.

 So slow writing worked for me.
-I eventually got my novel finished and, thankfully, published – a novel I never thought would see the light of day.
+I eventually got my first novel for adults finished and, thankfully, published – a novel I never thought would see the light of day.
 If I’m ever lucky enough to meet Ms Donoghue, I’ll buy her a latte or two.

 That’s the background to Not Thomas.
 Here’s some info about me:

-I don’t remember why now – English was my real love.
+I don’t remember why I chose that course – English was my real love

-I’ve worked as a library assistant, a childminder and a primary school teacher.
-My first teaching posts, back in the early 90s, were in disadvantaged areas, and the poverty and neglect I witnessed left a lasting impression.
+After graduating, I worked as a library assistant, a childminder and a primary school teacher.
+My first teaching posts, back in the early 90s, were in disadvantaged areas, and the poverty and neglect I witnessed left a lasting impression on me.

 One of my favourite bookstores in Dublin: The Winding Stair, near the Ha’penny Bridge

-Sara’s debut novel ‘Not Thomas’ – a story of neglect, love and hope, shown through the eyes of a child – is published by Honno Press in paperback and as an e-book, and is available to buy direct from the publisher, from Amazon and from all good bookshops.
+Sara’s debut novel ‘Not Thomas’ – a story of neglect, love and hope, shown through the eyes of five-year-old Tomos – is published by Honno Press in paperback and as an e-book, and is available to buy direct from the publisher, from Amazon and from bookshops.